athuln-99/QR-vs-NFC-project/README.md

 The directory can also be launched as a project using Android Studio.
 The code for this directory was based off of this repository and was adapted for ur specific project: https://github.com/mohamdaoui/SmartCardReader

-The check-box window feature was based off this repository and adapted for our specific purposes: https://github.com/philipplackner/TodoList
+The check-box window feature on the card reader app was based off this repository and adapted for our specific purposes: https://github.com/philipplackner/TodoList